Retystety/NeuralNetworks/README.md

   <h4>Properties</h4>
     Array net_structure - Array of ints describing each layer size. setget will return or pass duplicate<br>
     <br>Array data - Array of arrays of floats, value of each connection (weight). setget will return or pass duplicate<br>
-    <br>Array neuron_dat - Array of arrays of ints, last activate neuron value or neuron error value, depends on whether was .calculate() or .back_propagation() method called last, setget will return or pass duplicate<br>
+    <br>Array neuron_dat - Array of arrays of floats, last activate neuron value or neuron error value, depends on whether was .calculate() or .back_propagation() method called last, setget will return or pass duplicate<br>
   <h4>Methods</h4>
      BaseNeuralNet new(Array net_structure) - Creates a new object sets self.net_structure to duplicate.
 Sets value of each connection to 0.<br>
      <br>void add_random(float min_val, float max_val) - Adds random value to each connection.<br>